petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

-which does the `add`, `commit`, `push` steps all in one, deciding which files to store in DVC versus Git, and pushing to the respective locations to save time and mental overhead.
+which does the `add`, `commit`, `push` steps all in one, deciding which files to store in DVC versus Git, and pushing to the respective locations to save time and cognitive overhead.
 However, if desired, you can of course run those individually for full control.

 ![Saving after building the Docker image.](/images/repro-openfoam/save-after-docker-build.png)